BlackPythonDevs/blackpythondevs.com/_posts/2024-07-20-black-python-devs-partners-with-pyohio.md

 ---
 author: Anotida Expected Msiiwa
 date: 2024-07-20
-description: Discover how Black Python Devs is amplifying diversity in the Ohio Python community through a new partnership with PyOhio.
-Learn about the benefits and impact of this collaboration on fostering growth and inclusivity in the years to come.
+description: Discover how Black Python Devs is teaming up with PyOhio to create a more inclusive and diverse community, supporting and amplifying the voices of Black developers in Ohio and beyond.
 featured_image: /assets/images/black-python-devs-x-pyohio.png
 lang: en
 layout: post